Zstacko/ost-sdk-go/Example/Pods/QRCode/README.md

 ### Customize the output image

-> Make sure to declare your `QRCode` instance as a variable in order make use of the follow
+> Make sure to declare your `QRCode` instance as a variable in order make use of the following features.

+**Adjust Output Size**

+Change the output size of the QRCode output image via the